STaR-DRO: Stateful Tsallis Reweighting for Group-Robust Structured Prediction: EPPC Miner Ontology and Label Distribution

 \section{EPPC Miner Ontology and Label Distribution}

 Figures~\ref{fig:eppc_codes} and~\ref{fig:eppc_subcodes} show the label frequency distributions at the Code and Sub-code levels, respectively.
 The pronounced skew (the two most frequent codes account for over 65\% of all Code-level labels, while the frequency ratio between the most and least common Sub-code exceeds 55:1) is one driver of group-difficulty heterogeneity, though not the only one; semantic ambiguity, direction-dependent labeling, and ontological boundary proximity also contribute independently of frequency.
+Figure~\ref{fig:eppc_four_categories} provides an overview of the EPPC Miner ontology by organizing the major Code categories and their associated Sub-code labels.
 Figure~\ref{fig:code_and_subcode} visualizes the hierarchical validity mapping $\mathcal{H}: L_{\text{Code}} \to 2^{L_{\text{Sub-code}}}$ that defines the permissible Code--Sub-code pairings.